The Bespoke High Is the Future of Marijuana

-I’d been traveling for work—to Europe then to Asia then to Europe again while pinging back-and-forth from L.A. to New York.
+I’d been traveling for work—to Europe then to Asia then to Europe again while pinging back and forth from L.A. to New York.
 For months my carryon contained the sneakers that I didn’t use in the hotel gyms I never visited.
 I was exhausted to the brink of tears since previous to this spate of travel.
 I had a schedule so rote I could give myself jetlag by sliding lunch up half an hour.

 I’d gone straight to the weed store from LAX—ragged—trundling my suitcase past the spangly Turkish restaurant with the outline of a hookah on the sign, ducking into the alleyway with the Thai massage parlor on one end and my dispensary on the other.
-On the inside the shop looks like a cross between an Apple flagship and a Danish lighting boutique except there’s a security guard with a gun and a brown-haired girl who checks your I.D. and card and buzzes you through.
+On the inside the shop looks like a cross between an Apple flagship and a Danish lighting boutique except there’s a security guard with a gun and a brown-haired girl who checks your ID and card and buzzes you through.

 I bought a vape pen.
 Two actually.

 I didn’t know I’d ever want a vape.
-It seemed like getting into magic or Crossfit—a whole production and the mandatory acceptance of an accompanying ethos.
+It seemed like getting into magic or CrossFit—a whole production and the mandatory acceptance of an accompanying ethos.
 But at the time I was susceptible to marketing and there was a display with samples and nifty disposable rubber nubbins that went over the mouth end to keep it hygienic.

 I often get overwhelmed purchasing marijuana.
 Like when you go to Ikea without a game plan.
 I waffle endlessly.
 There’s just too much to look at.
 I understand that top-shelf stuff commands flaunting.
 (How else to show off the bushiness of the cured flower and clusters of trichomes—those hairy crystalline sprinkles of cannabinoid?)
 But it’s like explaining music by smell or flavor by dance.
 I want to know how I’ll feel.

-The vapes I bought are made by a company called HMBLDT.
-There are six Hmbldt formulations on the market and they’re labeled according to what they do.
+The vapes I bought are made by a company called hmbldt.
+There are six hmbldt formulations on the market and they’re labeled according to what they do.
 I got Sleep, the one for sleep and Calm for in case my rush-hour Lyft driver was chatty (in L.A. they’re always chatty!).
 They’re disposable which might be appalling given their staggeringly, demoralizingly expensive price-tag at $100 a pop.
 It means that you’ll need a separate pen for each ailment but it also means you don’t have to fiddle with cartridges or even flower.
-I don’t consume cannabis fast enough for any denomination of actual buds not to become petrified and uninviting and Hmbldts have 200 doses so you can hang on to them for a while.
+I don’t consume cannabis fast enough for any denomination of actual buds not to become petrified and uninviting and hmbldts have 200 doses so you can hang on to them for a while.

 White, slender with a rounded tip—they’re the vape version of smoking Capri cigarettes and they’re about as long as one but wider.
 They look, to be honest, as if Muji made a tampon.
-They take their name (in a very web 2.0-y way) from Humboldt County in Northern California which evokes marine layer, Redwoods and (for those in the know) very good weed from 1996 onwards when proposition 215 made growing medical marijuana legal in the golden state.
+They take their name (in a very web 2.0-y way) from Humboldt County in Northern California which evokes marine layer, Redwoods and (for those in the know) very good weed from 1996 onwards when Proposition 215 made growing medical marijuana legal in the golden state.
 And probably illegally since before.

 Part of my decision was the brevity of the buying experience.
 No faffing with specials or personal suggestions (which I sometimes love but not always) but mostly it was that these days I’m scared of weed.